suyxx/microbasic/README.md

 # microbasic
-This is project shows implementation of microservices using node and react
+This project shows implementation of microservices using node and react